Sampling (music): De minimis use

 In 2000, the jazz flautist James Newton filed a claim against the Beastie Boys' 1992 single "Pass the Mic", which samples his composition "Choir".
 The judge found that the sample, comprising six seconds and three notes, was de minimis (small enough to be trivial) and did not require clearance.
 Newton lost appeals in 2003 and 2004.

 In the 2005 case Bridgeport Music, Inc. v.
-Dimension Films, the rap group N.W.A. were successfully sued for their use of a two-second sample of a Funkadelic song in the 1990 track "100 Miles and Runnin'".
+Dimension Films, the hip-hop group N.W.A. were successfully sued for their use of a two-second sample of a Funkadelic song in the 1990 track "100 Miles and Runnin'".
 The United States Court of Appeals for the Sixth Circuit ruled that all samples, no matter how short, required a license.
 A judge wrote: "Get a license or do not sample.
 We do not see this as stifling creativity in any significant way."

-As the Bridgeport judgement was decided in an American Federal court of appeal, lower courts ruling on similar issues are bound to abide by it.
+As the Bridgeport judgement was decided in an American circuit court, lower courts ruling on similar issues are bound to abide by it.
 However, in the 2016 case VMG Salsoul v Ciccone, the United States Court of Appeals for the Ninth Circuit ruled that Madonna did not require a license for a short horn sample in her 1990 song "Vogue".
 The judge Susan Graber wrote that she did not see why sampling law should be an exception to standard de minimis law.

 In 2019, the European Court of Justice ruled that the producers Moses Pelham and Martin Haas had illegally sampled a drum sequence from the 1977 Kraftwerk track "Metal on Metal" for the Sabrina Setlur song "Nur Mir".
 The court ruled that permission was required for recognizable samples; modified, unrecognizable samples could still be used without authorization.